hertzmann/painterJava/README.md

 # Installation

 If necessary, install Java with your favorite client.
-On OS X with `homebrew` already installed, I used
+For example, OS X with `homebrew` already installed:

 ```
 homebrew install java